jbowes/repl/content/strategies-for-asynchronous-apis.md

 your server process.

-You'll need to decouple the work from HTTP requests (say, with a background worker process or thread), and make the work durable and resiliant to process crashes / restarts (with task queues, etc).
+You'll need to decouple the work from HTTP requests (say, with a background worker process or thread), and make the work durable and resilient to process crashes / restarts (with task queues, etc).
 With care, you can make these changes before modifying existing public APIs or introducing new ones.

 ## Strategies